Preposition stranding: In Greek

 Wh-movement in Greek states that the extracted PP must be in Spec-CP, which means the PP (me) needs to move with the wh-word (Pjon).
-It can thus be seen that Greek allows pied piping in wh-movement but not prepositional stranding.
+It can thus be seen that Greek allows pied piping in wh-movement but not prepositional stranding (* indicates ungrammaticality).

 In Spanish

 Pied-piping is the only grammatical option in Spanish to construct oblique relative clauses.
 Since pied-piping is the opposite of p-stranding, p-stranding in Spanish is not possible (* indicates ungrammaticality).

 In Arabic

 Emirati Arabic (EA)

 P-stranding in EA is possible only by using which-NPs that strand prepositions and follow them with IP-deletion.

 The preposition (fi) should be moved together with the wh-word (ʔaj) to make this sentence grammatical.